-Read on to find out how your role as a human resource (HR) and employee relations (ER) manager can be optimized to facilitate your business’ overall compliance.
+Read on to find out how your role as a human resources (HR) and employee relations (ER) manager can be optimized to facilitate your organization’s overall compliance.

 By definition, compliance management is the process of managing an organization’s compliance with laws, regulations, and contractual obligations.
 Compliance management ensures that your company is not violating any legal or regulatory obligation.
 It also improves organizational performance by establishing a system of rules and procedures that are followed in order to maintain a healthy work environment.